 After working in the fashion industry in Italy, fashion and textile designer Cecilia Raspanti walked into FabLab Amsterdam and never left.
 She became a digital fabrication expert and co-founded Fabricademy.

-Ista Boszhard works as concept developer at Waag Society.
+Ista Boszhard works as concept developer at Waag.
 Before that she worked as a teacher at the Amsterdam Fashion Institute (AMFI) and she is still connected to the Amsterdam University of Applied Sciences, where she develops several programmes.

 Ista and Cecilia were co-founder of the TextileLab Amsterdam and initiators of Waag's creative research on dyeing with bacteria.
 This research found its way to the Textile Clothing Business Labs (TCBL) project.